HeyamBasem/Where2Sit/README.md

 ## 🧩 How to run

-React app to support match audience experience:
+React app to support audience experience:

 - clone repo